-After it is done downloading, it will move into the Image tab.
+After it’s done downloading, it will move into the Image tab.
 Launch the container to begin configuring it.

 Start out by giving the container a name and then clicking Advanced Settings.

-Within the Advanced Settings, Enable auto-restart, Create shortcut on desktop/web page.
-Use your servers IP address followed by the port number 7878.
+Within the Advanced Settings, enable auto-restart, and create a shortcut on desktop (if that interests you).
+Use your servers IP address followed by the container’s port number

 Port settings are used to open the container within a browser.
 This should be left to the default value since Radarr will be looking for this port.
 Local Port needs to be changed from Auto to the matching Container Port.
 If this is not done, your machine may use a random port each time and cause confusion.